top of page

 1. What is the vaccine and how many doses are needed?

-The vaccine available in the UK is called Bexsero.
-For teenagers, the course consists of two doses, administered at least 4 to 8 weeks apart, and ideally within 6 months.
+The vaccine available in the UK is called Bexsero (for people checking their records, Trumenba is also a Men B vaccine but not typically used in the UK).
+For teenagers, the Bexsero course consists of two doses, administered at least 4 to 8 weeks apart, and ideally within 6 months.

 2. How effective is it?